roryl/lucee-book/templates.md

 The &lt;cfoutput&gt;&lt;/cfoutput&gt; tags tell Lucee to look for any variables wrapped in # signs and evaluate them.
 A common convention is to wrap all content &lt;cfoutput&gt;&lt;/cfoutput&gt;

+##Conditional Logic
 Because Lucee's language control flow is completely available as HTML style tags, it lends itself naturally to HTML output.
-The example below uses the IF and ELSE tag to change what is displayed.
+The example below uses the LOOP, IF, ELSEIF and ELSE tag to change what is displayed.

 ```
 <cfset pets = ["dogs","cats","pigs"]>